spcourse/data/40 Project/contents.md

 Every part takes 1 week if you follow data processing in 8 weeks and 2 weeks per part in case you follow data processing in 16 weeks.
 At the end of each part, you'll discuss your progress with your TA via zoom.

-At the start of the project, create a logbook in which you keep track of your progress and challenges during the project.
-Before every zoom meeting, email your logbook to your TA (preferably some hours before the meeting).
+At the start of the project, create a process book in which you keep track of your progress during the project.
+Note that it is not necessary to describe in detail what you have been working on every day.
+Just describe your most important findings and challenges during the project.
+At the end of the project this process book gives an insight in the progression of the project from beginning to end.

 If you would like to schedule a zoom meeting, send an email to your TA to make an appointment.
+Before every zoom meeting, email your process book to your TA (preferably some hours before the meeting).

 ## Part 1: Proposal - proof of concept